-Alpbach is the quintessential ski resort of the Austrian Tyrol, a medieval town with plenty of friendly inns, chalet-style guesthouses and relaxed locals.
-There are baby slopes in the village, but the gondolas are all a short shuttle-bus ride up the valley at Inneralpbach – many people choose to stay there instead.
-The resort’s two mountains are open up top and wooded down below, and the overall effect is pure Austrian chocolate-box cute.
+Alpbach ski resort is quintessential of the Austrian Tyrol – a medieval town with plenty of friendly inns, chalet-style guesthouses and relaxed locals.
+There are baby ski slopes in the village, but the gondolas are all a short shuttle-bus ride up the valley at Inneralpbach – many people choose to stay there instead.
+The ski resort’s two mountains are open up top and wooded down below, and the overall effect is pure Austrian chocolate-box cute.
 A firm favourite with the British market, the town even has its own British Ski Club.

-Alpbach has recently joined forces and ski areas with the neighbouring Wildschönau area to make a new linked ski area called Ski Juwel, and it’s also part of the Kitzbüheler Alpen All Star pass, a giant 1000km network of 10 resorts – visit by car to make the most of it.
+Alpbach has recently joined forces and ski areas with the neighbouring Wildschönau area to make a new linked ski area called Ski Juwel, significantly expanding the Alpbach ski map.
+It’s also part of the Kitzbüheler Alpen All Star pass, a giant 1000km network of 10 resorts – visit by car to make the most of it.